greglook/clj-cbor/README.md

   half-precision floats except for special values `+Inf`, `-Inf`, and `NaN`.
 - CBOR does not have a type for bare characters, so they will be converted to single-character strings when written.
-- Keywords and Symbols are represented using tag 39 for 'identifiers'.
-- Tagged literals are represented using tag 27 for 'generic objects'.
 - Sets are currently represented using tag 13, which is not a part of the IANA registry.